D4SK/Klipperui/klippy/extras/collision/README.md

 provides a function to find an offset that allows a print job to be printed anyway at a different place on the print bed.

-This is meant to be used in [D4SK/klipperui](https://github.com/D4SK/klipperui).

 ## Configuration

 For this module to work some measurements will need to be configured in the